Maryam-Haghani/NEFFy/README.md

 In the [documentation](https://maryam-haghani.github.io/Neffy/msa_formats.html), you will find a brief explanation of each format, along with an illustrative alignment example for each one.

 ### Error Handling
-If any errors occur during the execution of the MSA Processor, an error message will be displayed, describing the issue encountered. <br>
+If any errors occur during the execution of the MSA Processor, an error message will be displayed, describing the issue encountered. <br/>
 Please refer to the error message for troubleshooting or make necessary corrections to the input.

 ## License